 - Muscle tremors

-Avocados have huge benefits for our health, so you should definitely incorporate them to your diet.
-But although they are very good for humans, we cannot say the same for cats.
+Avocados have enormous benefits for our health, so you should incorporate them into your diet.
+But although they are perfect for humans, we cannot say the same for cats.
 They contain a fungicidal toxin called persin.

 - Gastrointestinal problems